 You can then choose a hosting provider, but these are sometimes unnecessarily expensive, plus what do you do if you also get traffic from other countries?

-I’ve tested a few CDNs including MaxCDN, Cloudwatch, Static DNA, and Cloudflare.
-Cloudflare is of course our favorite (and is free to start with).
+I’ve tested several CDNs, including MaxCDN, Cloudwatch, Static DNA, and Cloudflare.
+Cloudflare is our favorite (and is free to start with).

-Plus Cloudflare integrates perfectly with Ezoic (full review here) to get the fastest loading times, even when you want to show ads on your website or blog.
+Plus Cloudflare integrates perfectly with Ezoic to get the fastest loading times, even when you want to show ads on your website or blog.

 You can integrate with an existing Cloudflare account, or you can sign up with Ezoic and use their integration for free to use Cloudflare CDN, it couldn’t be easier!